ZhexuanZhou/MDvsFA/README.md

     ```python
       python train.py
     ```
-    all the training parameters have default values
+    all the training parameters have default values.

 4. Using following command to test:
     ```python